-The Institutional Research office, located on the Pecos Campus in Mesquite Hall (MSQ), provides assistance to academic and student affairs by collecting and analyzing information used to improve the quality of education and services and ensure student success.
-The office accomplishes this task by coordinating the development and implementation of the Institutional Effectiveness Plan, providing administrative support to the Student Learning Outcomes Assessment Committee, and providing appropriate research support to faculty and staff to improve the delivery of products and services.
-Call 480-857-5118 or visit https://sites.google.com/cgc.edu/par/home
+The Institutional Research office, located on the Pecos Campus in Gila Hall (GIL), provides assistance to academic and student affairs by collecting and analyzing information used to improve the quality of education and services and ensure student success.
+The office accomplishes this task by coordinating the development and implementation of the college strategic plan, ensuring stakeholders have access to meaningful, reliable and timely analytics that empower informed decision-making and drive strategy, and providing appropriate research support to faculty and staff to improve the delivery of products and services.
+Call 480-857-5118.